phillipclapham/neuroweaver/README.md

 4. **Metacognitive Prompting**
    - Technique: Ask the AI to explain its reasoning or thought process
    - Example: "Explain your thought process in reaching this conclusion."
-   - Neuroweaver enhancement: The Metacognitive Reflection feature (Point 12) directly incorporates this technique
+   - Neuroweaver enhancement: The Metacognitive Reflection feature directly incorporates this technique

 5. **Constrained Creative Prompting**
    - Technique: Set specific parameters for creative tasks